 FISCAL SPONSORSHIP PROGRAM

-At C.A.E. we are passionate about helping you help our community in which we work and live in.
-We have provided Fiscal Sponsorship Services to individuals, groups and organizations offering programs that are in line with our mission.
+At C.A.E., we are passionate about helping you help our community in which we work and live.
+We have provided Fiscal Sponsorship Services to individuals, groups, and organizations, offering programs that align with our mission.

-Since 2010, C.A.E. has served as fiscal sponsor for over twenty organizations and programs, enabling more than $385,000 in direct programming to the community.
-Below is more information about what a fiscal sponsor is, what your program can expect from C.A.E. as the Fiscal Sponsor and what you are expected to provide.
+Since 2010, C.A.E. has served as a fiscal sponsor for over twenty organizations and programs, enabling more than $885,000 in direct programming to the community.
+Below is more information about a fiscal sponsor, what your program can expect from C.A.E. as the Fiscal Sponsor, and what you are expected to provide.

 What is a Fiscal Sponsorship?

-Most commonly, Fiscal Sponsorship is necessary when a person or group (The Partner) wants to provide a charitable program (The Program) and fund it with tax-deductible contributions.
-However, The Partner does not have an Internal Revenue Service (IRS) 501(c)(3) tax-exemption status to allow the contributions to be designated as tax-deductible.
-C.A.E. acts as the sponsor of The Program.
+Most commonly, Fiscal Sponsorship is necessary when a person or group (the Sponsee) wants to provide a charitable program (the Program) and fund it with tax-deductible contributions.
+However, the Sponsee does not have an Internal Revenue Service (IRS) 501(c)(3) tax-exemption status to allow the contributions to be designated as tax-deductible.
+C.A.E. acts as the sponsor of the Program.

-The Fiscal Sponsor is legally responsible to do the following:
+The Fiscal Sponsor is legally responsible for doing the following:

 Disburse the funds to pay valid, program-related expenses.

-Financial reports, as well as acknowledgement letters for all charitable contributions.
+Financial reports, as well as acknowledgment letters for all charitable contributions.

-Ensure that use of funds aligns with its mission and furthers its purpose.
+Ensure that the use of funds aligns with its mission and furthers its purpose.

-Once The Program is deemed in line with its mission and the Board of Directors agree to provide fiscal sponsorship service, C.A.E. employs four Fiscal Sponsorship models to meet The Partner’s needs:
+Once The Program is deemed in line with its mission and the Board of Directors agrees to provide fiscal sponsorship service, C.A.E. employs five Fiscal Sponsorship models to meet the Sponsee’s needs:

 1) Comprehensive Fiscal Sponsor (Model A)

-This service is provided to an individual or group that is not part of a separate legal business entity, who is initially not concerned with owning The Program’s resulting work products.
+This service is provided to an individual or group that is not part of a separate legal business entity and is initially not concerned with owning the Program’s resulting work products.
 The Program becomes a C.A.E.-owned program.
 Any Program personnel become employees and/or volunteers of C.A.E.
-All fundraising is done in C.A.E.’s name and its Board has control over the use of funds.
-All assets, contributions and liabilities belong to C.A.E. and are reported solely within the Organization’s financial statements.
-This model is often best suited for projects in an “incubator” stage, as The Partner grows funding, programming and recognition of the program; while reducing The Partner’s liability and limiting IRS challenges of tax-exempt designations of donations.
-A board resolution may be adopted during the agreement process to address potential or eventual separation of The Program from C.A.E.
+All fundraising is done in C.A.E.’s name, and its Board controls the use of funds.
+All assets, contributions, and liabilities belong to C.A.E. and are reported solely within the Organization’s financial statements.
+This model is often best suited for projects in an “incubator” stage, as the Sponsee grows funding, programming, and recognition of the program; while reducing the Sponsee’s liability and limiting IRS challenges of tax-exempt designations of donations.
+A board resolution may be adopted during the agreement process to address the potential or eventual separation of the Program from C.A.E.

 2) Independent Contractor (Model B)

-In this model, The Partner is a separate, legal entity.
-Ownership of The Program, including work-product and other assets can belong to C.A.E., The Partner, or both parties however; C.A.E. maintains control over the project.
-Actual operations of The Program are contracted out to The Partner for execution.
-All fundraising is done in C.A.E.’s name, contributions belong to C.A.E. and C.A.E. reports funds as contributions in and expenses out.
-Typically, a Form 1099 will be issued to The Partner to report funds disbursed during the year, for inclusion on The Partner’s tax return.
-Depending on ownership agreements and the nature of The Program, The Partner may be liable for The Program, and may be required to carry liability insurance, listing C.A.E. as a named insured.
+In this model, the Sponsee is a separate legal entity.
+Ownership of the Program, including work-product and other assets, can belong to C.A.E., the Sponsee, or both parties, however; C.A.E. maintains control over the project.
+Actual operations of the Program are contracted out to the Sponsee for execution.
+All fundraising is done in C.A.E.’s name, contributions belong to C.A.E., and C.A.E. reports funds as contributions in and expenses out.
+Typically, a Form 1099 will be issued to the Sponsee to report funds disbursed during the year for inclusion on the Sponsee’s tax return.
+Depending on ownership agreements and the nature of the Program, the Sponsee may be liable for the Program and may be required to carry liability insurance, listing C.A.E. as a named insured.

 3) Pre-Approved Grant Relationship (Model C)

-The Partner is a separate, legal, non-profit entity.
-The Partner maintains ownership of The Program, although C.A.E. retains discretion and control over the use of funds.
-The Partner goes through a formal grant request process, through which C.A.E.’s Regional Staff evaluates The Program’s grant proposal.
-Once approved, funds are only provided up to the amount of funds received for The Program, at agreed intervals.
-Often, The Partner has potential funding sources identified.
-Charitable contributions go to C.A.E., who reports funds as contributions in and grants out.
-The Partner reports grants or income in and expenses out.
-Program personnel work for The Partner, who maintains total liability for The Program.
+The Sponsee is a separate, legal, non-profit entity.
+The Sponsee maintains ownership of the Program, although C.A.E. retains discretion and controls over the use of funds.
+The Sponsee goes through a formal grant request process, through which C.A.E.
+Staff evaluates the Program’s grant proposal.
+Once approved, funds are only provided up to the amount of funds received for the Program at agreed intervals.
+Often, The Sponsee has potential funding sources identified.
+Charitable contributions go to C.A.E., which reports funds as contributions in and grants out.
+The Sponsee reports grants or income in and expenses out.
+Program personnel works for the Sponsee, who maintains total liability for the Program.

 4) Technical Assistance (Model D)

-The Partner has its own 501(c)(3) but needs help with financial management, including bookkeeping, tax returns, and other administrative tasks that may be beyond The Partner’s internal capacity or skills.
-The Partner maintains ownership of The Program and all funds are raised in The Partner’s name.
-Fees for these services are typically less than those available through for-profit service providers, to meet IRS requirements.
+The Sponsee has its own 501(c)(3) but needs help with financial management, including bookkeeping, tax returns, and other administrative tasks that may be beyond the Sponsee’s internal capacity or skills.
+The Sponsee maintains ownership of the Program; all funds are raised in the Sponsee’s name.
+Fees for these services are typically less than those available through for-profit service providers to meet IRS requirements.

-How does The Partner apply for Fiscal Sponsorship Services?
+How does the Sponsee apply for Fiscal Sponsorship Services?

-The Partner must submit the C.A.E.
+The Sponsee must submit the C.A.E.
 Fiscal Sponsorship Application, which provides an executive summary and a detailed budget of The Program.
-C.A.E. will hold a meeting with The Partner to discuss The Program and gather any additional information necessary to determine if The Program is eligible for services.
-If The Program is deemed eligible for services, C.A.E. will determine which service model best fits the sponsorship needs and request additional information for further consideration.
-This includes a detailed narrative of The Program, financial information, a list of prospective funders, as well as organizational information.
+C.A.E. will meet with the Sponsee to discuss The Program and gather any additional information necessary to determine if the Program is eligible for services.
+If the Program is deemed eligible for services, C.A.E. will determine which service model best fits the sponsorship needs and request additional information for further consideration.
+This includes a detailed narrative of the Program, financial information, a list of prospective funders, and organizational information.

-A draft Fiscal Sponsorship Agreement will be forwarded to The Partner for consideration and for edits.
-Once all language is agreed, a final agreement document will be forwarded to The Partner for signature.
-Once the agreement is signed by both parties, Fiscal Sponsorship Services will begin.
+A draft Fiscal Sponsorship Agreement will be forwarded to the Sponsee for consideration and edits.
+Once all language is agreed upon, a final agreement document will be forwarded to the Sponsee for signature.
+Once both parties sign the agreement, Fiscal Sponsorship Services will begin.

 What are C.A.E.’s Fiscal Sponsorship Fees?